AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 #### Define the `App.js`{#app-js}

-This simple `App.js` queries AEM for an Adventure image, and then display that image's three renditions: small, medium, and large.
+This simple `App.js` queries AEM for an Adventure image, and then display that image's three renditions: web-optimized-small, web-optimized-medium, and web-optimized-large.

 Querying against AEM is performed in the custom React hook [useAdventureByPath that uses the AEM Headless SDK](./aem-headless-sdk.md#graphql-persisted-queries).